TAGC-NetworkBiology/BactMentha-DB/Readme.md

 This folder also contain an .env file that is hidden by default.
 You can make this file appear using the following command `Ctrl + H`.
 This environment file is used to set some variables names and paths that will be used at the execution of the .yml file.

+The content of this folder is pulled from the .git.

 ## `03_Script folder`